|Rosella Machine Intelligence & Data Mining|

 In the above chart, positive value weight-links are colored in red.
 Negative value weight-links are colored in blue.
 Colors are scaled according to absolute value ratios against the largest absolute value.
-Absolute value zero is colored in white.
+Absolute value zero is colored in black.
 Largest absolute value is colored in pure red or blue color.
 The rest are scaled accordingly.

 It is noted that neural network is not good at predicting unseen information.
 It can make very wild predictions.
 Thus good training data is very important.
 For more on neural network, please read Neural Network.

 In the following sections, insurance risk modeling steps are described.